TDOT Environmental Mitigation Credits

 Solution

-The Tennessee Department of Transportation (TDOT) selected RES to provide environmental mitigation credits to offset unavoidable environmental impacts due to roadway projects across Tennessee.
-RES was awarded three sites, resulting in a total of 68,593 linear feet of stream restoration, enhancement, and preservation.
+The Tennessee Department of Transportation (TDOT) selected RES to provide environmental mitigation credits to offset unavoidable environmental impacts from roadway projects across Tennessee.
+RES was awarded three sites, resulting in 68,593 linear feet of stream restoration, enhancement, and preservation.

 The overall goal of the Bank is to restore, to the greatest extent possible, the ecological function of the highly degraded aquatic resources at each site.
 A primary objective of achieving this goal will be to generate stream compensation credits that fully mitigate authorized losses of streams, which are waters of the U.S. (WOTUS), in a manner that best contributes to the long-term ecological health of the watershed.
 The Bank will accomplish this objective by implementing various mitigation measures, including stream re-establishment, restoration, enhancement, and riparian buffer planting.
 These activities are intended to produce watershed-scale improvements of ecological services that will replace the chemical, physical, and biological function of stream channels and riparian areas within the proposed service area lost due to authorized impacts.